Migrating from Cisco SD-WAN Cloud-Pro to Cisco SD-WAN Cloud

 Q.

-Will the SD-WAN Control Components’ public IPs change?
+Will the public IP addresses of the SD-WAN Control Components change?

 A.

-The SD-WAN Control Components’ public IPs will change, and you may need to update your firewall rules to accommodate the new IP addresses.
-Cisco SD-WAN Cloud customers can request the public IP addresses of the SD-WAN Control Components at any time from the SD-WAN Cloud Infra team, using a Cisco TAC support case.
+When the public IP addresses of the SD-WAN Control Components change, update your firewall rules to allow the new IP addresses.
+Cisco SD-WAN Cloud customers can request the public IP addresses of the SD-WAN Control Components at any time from the SD-WAN Cloud Infra team, using a TAC support case.